Seven Sleepers: Origins and propagation

-Accounts are found in at least nine medieval languages and preserved in over 200 manuscripts, mainly dating to between the 9th and 13th centuries.
+Accounts of the Christian legend are found in at least nine medieval languages and preserved in over 200 manuscripts, mainly dating to between the 9th and 13th centuries.
 These include 104 Latin manuscripts, 40 Greek, 33 Arabic, 17 Syriac, six Ethiopic, five Coptic, two Armenian, one Middle Irish, and one Old English.
+Byzantine writer Symeon the Metaphrast (died c.
+1000) alluded to it.
 It was also translated into Sogdian.
 In the 13th century, the poet Chardri composed an Old French version.
+The ninth-century Irish calendar Félire Óengusso commemorates the Seven Sleepers on 7 August.